lextoumbourou/notes/notes/reference/papers/large-scale-contrastive-language-audio-pre-training-with-feature-fusion-and-keyword-to-caption-augmentation.md

 ### 4. [Laion Audio 630K](../../permanent/laion-audio-630K.md)

-Finally, Laion Audio 630k was released: a large text/audio dataset was scraped from the internet.
-They scraped data from 8 websites to collect 633 526 text/audio pairs amounting to 4,325.39 hours of audio.
+Finally, Laion Audio 630k was released: a large text/audio dataset scraped from the internet.
+They collect 633 526 text/audio pairs, amounting to 4,325.39 hours of audio.

 Contains: